khasm-lang/khasmc/README.md

 Due to some ongoing conditions, the development of khasm is currently on pause.
 I'll be back at some point soon, hopefully!

+Unfortunatly, due to some divergence and code rot in this repo, the "new" khasm will most likely require a full rewrite of the compiler, which may take a while.

 ## NOTE:

 Khasm and khasmc are still in pre-β development.